Best Practices

 Overall, these diversity and inclusion initiatives are essential for building a more vibrant and innovative construction industry, equipped to meet current and future challenges.

 The construction industry is increasingly leveraging digital marketing to reach new construction clients and enhance brand visibility.
-During the COVID-19 crisis, the global Digital Advertising and Marketing market value was at $476.9 billion in 2022.
+During the COVID-19 crisis, the global Digital Advertising and Marketing market value was $476.9 billion in 2022.
 It is forecasted to grow to $786.2 billion by 2026, achieving a compound annual growth rate (CAGR) of 13.9% throughout the period analyzed.

 The rise of digital platforms offers construction companies innovative ways to showcase their projects, engage with potential clients, and generate leads.